-You can interpret the AXI AMBA AXI and ACE Protocol Specification description of the concept of CACTIVE being HIGH when CSYSACK falls as a denial of the request, with the clock continuing to run.
+The ARM® AMBA® AXI and ACE Protocol Specification describes the case where CACTIVE can remain HIGH when CSYSACK falls, and you can interpret this as a denial of the request, with the clock continuing to run.
 It is not necessary to support this functionality when implementing clock-gating for the NIC-400.
 When CSYSACK falls, it is always safe to gate the clock.

-AMIBs with APB connections into another clock domain do not support hierarchical clock_gating on that boundary.
+AMIBs with APB connections into another clock domain do not support hierarchical clock\gating on that boundary.
 This is because of the large overhead of creating clock control circuitry for effectively one side of an APB asynchronous bridge.
-Therefore the system designer is responsible for ensuring that the clock is already enabled on this interface.
-The designer can achieve this in one of two ways:
+The system designer is therefore responsible for ensuring that the clock is already enabled on this interface.
+The system designer can achieve this in one of two ways: